captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 There is nothing worse.
-Anarchy destroys great cities and hurls great families to the dust.
+Anarchy destroys great cities and hurls great families in the dust.

 ---